-When our premises are used for activities/services offered by other organisations or individuals confirmation will be sought by the school that appropriate risk assessments, aligned with 'Keeping Children Safe in

-Offsite settings', are completed, safeguarding and child protection policies and procedures are in place.
+When our premises are used for activities/services offered by other organisations or individuals' confirmation will be sought by the school that appropriate risk assessments, aligned with 'Keeping Children Safe in Offsite settings'are completed, safeguarding and child protection policies and procedures are in place.
 This assurance will be included in any transfer of control agreement (i.e. lease or hire agreement).

+Implementation, Monitoring and Review of the Safeguarding and child protection Policy

-Implementation, Monitoring and The Designated Senior Person will ensure that the Review of the Safeguarding and school's child protection policy is put on the agenda of the child protection Policy Governing Body at least once a year for discussion, oma protocuent ency monitoring, review and renewal. mornioning, review and renewal.
+The Designated Senior Person will ensure that the school's child protection policy is put on the agenda of the Governing Body at least once a year for discussion, monitoring, review and renewal.

 School submits the Local Authority annual safeguarding audit (S175/157 Education Act 2002 audit) to evidence compliance with current legislative requirements, including any implications and learning from local, regional or national safeguarding issues.

 In this way the Governing Body authorises the DSL for Child Protection to carry out his/her responsibilities as outlined in the statutory Guidance